keinou/burst-ms-gatekeeper/README.md

 - `JWT_SECRET`: A secret key used to encrypt jwt tokens.
 - `JWT_EXPIRES`: expressed in seconds or a string describing a time span zeit/ms. Eg: 60, "2 days", "10h", "7d".
 Default is 2h.

+- `SMTP_HOST`: The host of your smtp server.
+- `SMTP_PORT`: The port of your smtp server.
+- `SMTP_IGNORE_SSL`: If true, a secure connection is not required for SMTPS.
+Default is false.
+- `SMTP_SECURE`: If true, the connection uses the STARTTLS command after connecting to the server.
+Default is true.
+- `SMTP_USER`: The user to connect with in your smtp server.
+- `SMTP_PASSWORD`: The password for the user above.

 ## Installation

 ```bash